 Visa For Pakistan.

-Before you start your application be sure you have a jpeg copy of your passport information page, and a passport photo of yourself, you will also need a letter of invitation from tour company or hotel booking confirmation.
+Before you start your application, be sure you have a jpeg copy of your passport information page and a passport photo of yourself, you will also need a letter of invitation from a tour company or hotel booking confirmation.

-The whole process takes around 1 hour do to a lot of question with some seem unnecessary and odd.
+The whole process takes around 1 hour due to a lot of questions with some seem unnecessary and odd.
 The visa fee is 35usd, and it takes 7+/- working days to get approved.
 Be sure to print the email you get with your visa.

 Getting To Pakistan.

 Getting to Pakistan is easiest done by flight to one of the nine international airports in the country, Karachi, Lahore, and Islamabad are the main gateways to by air.

 From Europe, do British Airways operate flights between London and Islamabad.